 Expensive luxury items depicted wealth and power in still life paintings, however, when they are tipped over, as in this painting, the message encourages moderation and reminds the transience of earthly riches.

-The nautilus shell serves as a replacement to the more omnipresent depiction of the human skull, acting as a reminder of the inevitability of death, or memento mori, while keeping the grim image of a skull out of the picture.
+The nautilus shell serves as a replacement to the more omnipresent depiction of the human skull, acting as a reminder of the inevitability of death, or memento mori while keeping the grim image of a skull out of the picture.

-Butterfly represents the soul, transformation and resurrection, and the hope of the caterpillar to emerge out of a cocoon as a beautiful butterfly.
+The butterfly represents the soul, transformation and resurrection, and the hope of the caterpillar to emerge out of a cocoon as a beautiful butterfly.

-Peaches stand as an image of trade from warmer countries but also, the artists of Renaissance symbolically used peach to represent heart, while a ripe peach was also a symbol to imply a ripe state of good health.
+Peaches stand as an image of the trade from warmer countries but also, the artists of Renaissance symbolically used peach to represent the heart, while a ripe peach was also a symbol to imply a ripe state of good health.